UsabilityEngineering/ux-portfolio-TheRealKrawll/j02/README.md

 # The Unboxing

 I've had a Keurig for a few years now.
 My wife got it for me for Christmas in 2018 and I have used it nearly every single day.
-Lately, I haven't been using it as much because I've been drinking Chia Tea Lattes recently.
-Specifically using Chia tea from Chico Chai (The best I have ever had).
+Lately, I haven't been using it as much because I've been drinking chai tea lattas.
+Specifically using chai tea from Chico Chai (The best I have ever had).
 A friend of mine mentioned that he got his girlfriend a Keurig that could make lattes and I went on the hunt.
-After doing some research, it looks like the one he mentions was the best one for the price.
+After doing some research, it looks like the one he mentioned was the best one for the price.
 My wife bought it for me the very next day.

 <img src="../assets/maker.jpg" alt="maker" width="600"/>

 # Goals

 * Turn off the AUTO OFF
-* Make a regular coffee
+* Make a regular coffee (with k-cup)
 * Make a latte (with k-cup)

 # Making A Coffee